Physical Security and Access to Campus

 Anyone with a concern about lighting or is interested in participating in a walking tour is encouraged to call Electric Distribution Systems at 919-962-8394 at any time.

-The P2P Express serves designated stops around campus on a fixed route between 7 p.m. and 4 a.m. seven days a week during the fall and spring semesters.
+The P2P Express serves designated stops around campus on a fixed route between 7 p.m. and 4 a.m. seven days a week during the fall and spring semesters and summer sessions.
 P2P Shuttle serves Baity Hill from 7 p.m. to 3 a.m.
-Monday through Saturday and on-demand on Sundays.
-During summer school, P2P vans operate the same schedule, but travel a limited route.
+Monday through Saturday and on-demand on Sundays during the fall and spring semesters and summer sessions.
 P2P Express is available to all faculty, staff, and students.
 Service is only provided when residence halls are open.

 P2P also provides transportation services to students and employees with disabilities 24 hours a day, Monday through Friday, and 9 a.m. to 5 p.m. on weekends.
 Call for service at 919-962-7867, download the TransLoc Rider app, or visit the TransLoc Website.
 A doctor’s certificate is required to be kept on file at the P2P Dispatch Office.
 The service is free to students and employees with University identification cards.

-Students and employees may call P2P between dusk and dawn for transportation between campus locations parking lots that are not served by the P2P Express route or Chapel Hill Transit.
+Students and employees may call P2P between dusk and dawn for transportation to campus buildings and parking lots that are not served by the P2P Express route or Chapel Hill Transit.
 Call 919-962-7867, download the TransLoc Rider app, or visit the TransLoc Website.
 P2P also provides rides for students to Campus Health Services, the main quad libraries, the Law Library, and the RR lot from any campus location.
 More information about P2P services can be found on the Transportation and Parking website.

 Commuter Alternative Program (CAP)